• Home

 HIKES AND WALKS

-Bobcat Woods Trail (1.5 miles) meanders through the woods along Cocklebur Slough and provides access to the Wolfweed Wetlands Complex.
+Bobcat Woods Trail (.7 miles) meanders through the woods along Cocklebur Slough and provides access to the Wolfweed Wetlands Complex.
 The boardwalk and trail are popular year-round to visitors looking for migrating songbirds or secretive woodland wildlife.
+Bobcat Woods Trail is ADA compliant.
+Map and Photos

 Cowtrap Marsh Trail (3.0 miles roundtrip) is an elevated levee extending into the marsh from Moccasin Pond.
 Witness first-hand the transition from fresh to saline wetlands and enjoy the wildlife that thrive in these dynamic habitats.